ibexa/documentation-developer/docs/snippets/update/merge_composer.md

 You need to fix conflicts in `composer.json` manually.

-If you're not familiar with the diff output, you may check out the tag's version from your update branch and inspect the changes.
+If you're not familiar with the diff output, you may check out the tag's version from the `update-[[= target_version =]]` branch and inspect the changes.

 ``` bash
 git checkout --theirs composer.json && git diff HEAD composer.json